 Looking for something new to read and short on money?
 You're in the right place, where I'll be featuring writers and their (free!) work!

-Why fantasy specifically?
+Why paranormal specifically?
 Is it something you write often, or is this your first venture into the genre?

 What are your goals for your writing?

-Who is your favorite character in the book and why?
+Who is your favorite character in it and why?
 Tell me a little about them.

-What was the most challenging part about writing the story?
+What was the most challenging part of the book?

 Do you have anything else you’d like to say to the readers?